Skip to main content

 will display a picture of tree.svg for points where the tag natural has the value tree.

-Each rule in the style consists of two parts.
-Filter node[natural=tree] and draw parameters icon-image: tree.svg;.
-The query chooses which objects to apply the parameters to.
+Each rule in the style has two parts: the filter node[natural=tree] and the drawing parameters icon-image: tree.svg;.
+The filter determines which objects the parameters apply to.

 Rules can be nested and set parameters at each level.